junxit/us-congress-bills-110/bill.md

 ## § 5.
 Creation of an immediate response capability to harmful nonnative species

 - **(a)** *Establishment* The Secretary may provide financial assistance for a period of one fiscal year to enable an immediate response to outbreaks of harmful nonnative species that threaten or may negatively impact refuge resources that are at a stage at which rapid eradication or control is possible, and ensure eradication or immediate control of the harmful nonnative species.
-- **(b)** *Requirements for assistance* The Secretary shall provide assistance under this section, at the concurrence of the Governor of a State, to local and State agencies or nongovernmental entities for the eradication of an immediate harmful nonnative species threat only if—
+- **(b)** *Requirements for assistance* The Secretary shall provide assistance under this section, with the concurrence of the Governor of a State, to local and State agencies, universities, or nongovernmental entities for the eradication of an immediate harmful nonnative species threat only if—
   - **(1)** there is a demonstrated need for the assistance;
   - **(2)** the harmful nonnative species is considered to be an immediate threat to refuge resources, as determined by the Secretary; and
   - **(3)** the proposed response to such threat—